EDIpack/EDIpack2.0/doc/edipack2ineq/01_edipack2ineqmodule.rst

 ======================================

 :f:mod:`EDIPACK2INEQ` is the top module of the |EDIpack2ineq|
 library.
-It provides access to all the functions extending |edipack2|
+It provides access to all the functions extending |edipack|
 to the case of inequivalent sites, realizing an addition to the Fortran API.

 The user needs to invoke use of this module alongside the original